 describe your plans for the party

-invite your neighbor to come
+invite your neighbour to come

 Society is experiencing an increase in many problems such as crime and drugs abuse due to urbanization.
 Give some suggestions to control this trend.